onurtugrul/onurtugrul/README.md

-- 👋 Hi, I’m @onurtugrul
+- 👋 Hi, I’m Onur
-- 👀 I’m interested in ...
+- 👀 I’m interested in frontend developer
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on JS
-- 📫 How to reach me ...
+- 📫 How to reach me onurtugrul.to@hotmail.com

 <!---
 onurtugrul/onurtugrul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.